William Berkeley, 4th Baron Berkeley of Stratton: Family

-Lord Berkeley of Stratton married Frances, daughter of Sir John Temple and Jane Yarner; her sister Jane married his elder brother.
-They had several children, including the Honourable Frances, who married William Byron, 4th Baron Byron, and was the mother of William Byron, 5th Baron Byron, and of Admiral John Byron.
+Lord Berkeley of Stratton married Frances, daughter of Sir John Temple and Jane Yarner; her sister Jane having married his elder brother.
+Lord Berkeley and his wife had several children, including the Honourable Frances, who married William Byron, 4th Baron Byron, and was the mother of William Byron, 5th Baron Byron, and of Admiral John Byron.
 Lady Berkeley of Stratton died in July 1707.
 Lord Berkeley of Stratton remained a widower until his death at Bruton, Somerset, in March 1741.
 He was succeeded by his eldest son, John.